 This one looks like actual furniture instead of office equipment.
 The finish comes in several color options including charcoal, ash gray, and storm gray.
 The wood veneer construction blends into a living room or bedroom if that's where you need to store documents.

 The lateral design means you get two wide drawers instead of multiple vertical ones.
 Each drawer is large enough to hold letter or legal files.
 The interior dimensions measure 30 inches wide by 20 inches deep.
 That's about 60% more capacity than a standard vertical four-drawer unit.
+Positioning this cabinet near your standing desk for home office productivity creates a cohesive workspace that combines movement and organization.

 Assembly takes about an hour.
 The instructions are decent.
 And once together, the unit feels substantial.
 Not flimsy particle board.
 The adjustable leveling feet handle uneven floors, which is clutch if you're in an older building.